 A Canadian aerospace company developing sovereign orbital launch vehicles and high-performance rocket engines through advanced additive manufacturing.

-Distributes and supports metal additive manufacturing systems (LPBF, DED, WAAM, Binder Jetting) and post-processing equipment across Sub-Saharan Africa, enabling local manufacturers to adopt advanced 3D printing for tooling, jigs, fixtures, and end-use parts.
+Distributes and supports metal additive manufacturing systems (LPBF, DED, WAAM) and post-processing equipment across Sub-Saharan Africa, providing complete advanced manufacturing solutions for local industries.

 High-speed, low-cost metal 3D printing technology based on the patented Joule Printing process.